ismet55555/AWS_Solutions_Architect_Notes/README.md

     - Gigabytes of data per shard
     - Custom applications or streaming data for specialized needs
     - You are responsible to process the data pulled from the shards
+    - `UpdateShardCount` - Update the number of shards in a stream
 2. **Kinesis Data Firehose**
     - Handles data loading directly into AWS resources for processing (S3, Elesticsearch, Redshift, etc)
     - Automatic scaling
+    - Only supports Amazon S3, Amazon Redshift, Amazon Elasticsearch
 3. **Kinesis Data Analytics**
     - Analyze streaming data for insight in real time
     - Actionable insights from streaming data